 Sometimes when I walked into my husband’s apartment before we were married I worried deeply about our future.

-There were dishes piled in the sink, an unswept floor and laundry piled in the bathroom floor.
-I wondered if this would the source of a perpetual fight of ours.
+There were dishes piled in the sink, an unswept floor, and laundry piled in the bathroom floor.
+I wondered if this would be the source of a perpetual fight of ours.

 But in an RV you can’t afford to be messy.

 You’ll have to clean multiple times a day, from washing the dishes and wiping off the counter tops to sweeping the floor and tidying up the trash.